umee-network/umee/docs/design_docs/011-historacle-pricing.md

 ### Epochs

-We define three epoch periods, during which additional computation will be performed:
+We define two epoch periods, during which additional computation will be performed:

-- `Historic Stamp Period`: duration during which the `x/oracle` module will now "stamp" the set of exchange rates in the state machine until a `Pruning Period` has passed (30 days).
+- `Historic Stamp Period`: will determine how often exchange rates are stamped & stored, until the `Maximum Historic Prices` is met.
 - `Median Stamp Period`: will determine how often the Median and the `Standard Deviation around the Median` are calculated, which will also be stored in the state machine.

 ### Maximums